A1Daniel1/exchange_python/README.md

 - Supports conversion between multiple currencies.
 - Utilizes a public API to fetch real-time exchange rates.
 - Displays the converted amount with the corresponding currency symbol.
-- NEW: identify when the currency don't exist
+- Identify when the currency don't exist
+- NEW: the program can support many exchanges

 ## How to Use